Food available from St Mark’s Church during Office Hours –Monday, Wednesday, Friday from 10am – 12 noon.

 See YOU next Tuesday at 10:00am

-The Men’s Breakfast is held at 8.30am on the first Saturday each month at one of the participating churches.
-Enjoy great food and interesting speakers.
-Cost: $5.
-All Welcome.
+The Men’s Breakfast is held 7.45 for 8.00am on the second Saturday each month at

 The Morning Fellowship Group meets at St Mark’s on the 3rd Wednesday each month, beginning with Holy Communion at 9.30am, followed by morning tea.
 All Welcome.